Poliovirus: Replication cycle

 After translation, transcription and genome replication which involve a single process, synthesis of (+) RNA) is realized.
 For the infecting (+)RNA to be replicated, multiple copies of (−)RNA must be transcribed and then used as templates for (+)RNA synthesis.
 Replicative intermediates (RIs), which are an association of RNA molecules consisting of a template RNA and several growing RNAs of varying length, are seen in both the replication complexes for (−)RNAs and (+)RNAs.
 For synthesis of each negative-strand and positive-strand RNAs, VPg protein in the poliovirus works as a primer.
 RNA-dependent RNA polymerase of the poliovirus adds two uracil nucleotides (UU) to VPg protein utilizing the poly(A) tail at the 3′-end of the +ssRNA genome as a pattern for synthesis of the negative-strand antigenomic RNA.
 To initiate this −ssRNA synthesis, the tyrosine hydroxyl of VPg is needed.
 But for the initiation of positive strand RNA synthesis, CRE-dependent VPg uridylylation is needed.
 Which means that VPg is once more utilized as a primer however this time it adds the two uridine triphosphates using a cis-acting replication element (CRE) as a template.

 The CRE of poliovirus is identified as an unachieved base-paired stem and a final loop consisting of 61 nt.
 The CRE is found in enteroviruses.
 It is a highly preserved secondary RNA structural element and bedded in the genome's polyprotein-coding region.
 The complex can be translocated to the 5' region of the genome that have no coding activity, at least 3.7-kb distant from the initial location.
 This process can occurs without negatively influencing activity.
-CRE copies don't influence replication negatively.
+CRE copies do not influence replication negatively.
 Uridylylation process of VPg that takes place at CRE needs the presence of 3CDpro that is an RNA binding protein.
 It is attached to the CRE directly and specifically.
 Because of its presence VPg can bind the CRE properly and primary production proceeds without problems.

 Some of the (+) RNA molecules are used as templates for further (−) RNA synthesis, some function as mRNA, and some are destined to be the genomes of progeny virions.

 In the assembly of new virus particles (i.e. the packaging of progeny genome into a procapsid which can survive outside the host cell), including, respectively: